KevinEGP/curriculum/README.md

 # MyCurriculum

-You can show more here [More] (https://kevinegp.github.io/curriculum/)
+You can show curriculum here [See more](https://kevinegp.github.io/curriculum/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.